Obtaining A Mortgage On Leasehold Properties

 With leasehold properties, you have a lease to use the property for a certain amount of time.
 Some leases can be as long as 900 years.
 You will be living in the property under a contract which sets out your legal rights and obligations.

 Can you get a mortgage on a leasehold property?

 Getting a mortgage on a leasehold property will primarily depend on how long or short the lease is.
 You will have a difficult time getting a mortgage on a short lease.
 Whereas, most lenders, in all probability, will not lend if the lease is lease than 70 years.

-In such a case, they will want the lease to be extended approximately by 40 years until after the end of the your mortgage term.
-This is because they will want the value of the property to be secure during the term of the mortgage.
+In such a case, they will want the lease to be extended approximately by 40 years until after the end of your mortgage term.
+This is because they will want the property's value to be secure during the term of the mortgage.

 The types of mortgages available and the lending criteria is similar whether you want to buy a freehold or a leasehold.